REQUEST COURSE INFORMATION

 - National Medical Assistant (NCMA) from the National Center for Competency Testing

 Nahce is a Continuing Health Education provider and agent for the NHA National Certification Exams National Healthcareers Association, Inc.

 In order to qualify as a candidate for Nahce Sponsored Certification Testing an individual must obtain one of the following:

 - Nahce Medical Assistant Administrative Specialist Badge

-- Be confirmed as a graduate of a recognized Medical Assistant Program or School.
+- Be confirmed as a graduate of a recognized Medical Assistant courses or School.

 - Confirmed employment by a medical facility as a Medical Assistant for a minimum of 2 years.